Here’s a snapshot of what makes each company unique.

 In order to decide which provider is right for you, it might be a good idea to take a closer look at the features and equipment they offer.
 The sweet spot is usually the mid-tier plan—Frontpoint’s Interactive plan and LiveWatch’s Total Home plan.
 If you want to go all out and have cameras, advanced home automation, interactive video monitoring, and the like, you’ll want to spring for the most expensive options.

-If you’re looking for the best value overall, we recommend Frontpoint as our #1 rated home security provider with a vast equipment selection, great features, and most of all, industry-leading customer service at a reasonable price.
+If you’re looking for the best value overall, we recommend Frontpoint as one of the best home security providers with a vast equipment selection, great features, and most of all, industry-leading customer service at a reasonable price.
 LiveWatch is a fine choice in its own right, but with an unparalleled history of customer-friendly practices, Frontpoint is the victor in our comparison.

 Do you have experience with Frontpoint or LiveWatch?
 Let us know what you think in the comments.